Kandy Lake: Facts about the lake

-There are a variety of different trees planted around the lake including Nuga trees, palm trees, fruit trees, Sal trees and Mara trees.
+A variety of different trees are planted around the lake, including Nuga, palm, fruit, Sal and Mara trees.
 Some of the trees are about 74 years old.
 The trees are now maintained by the Municipal Council of Kandy.
 There are a number of bird species found on the lake, including Indian cormorant, white egret crane, wood stork and pelican.

 Pollution

 Pollution of the lake is a serious problem.
-The government and the surrounding schools are trying to decrease the problem by putting signs and operating environmental societies.
+The government and the surrounding schools are trying to decrease the problem by putting up signs and operating environmental societies.
 Until 1960 the Kandy water board used the lake to distribute water to the surrounding areas.
 They stopped pumping water from the lake because of the increase in pollution.